Ed Beinor

-Joseph Edward Beinor (November 16, 1917 – January 6, 1991) was an American professional football tackle.
-He played college football for Notred Dame from 1935 to 1938 and professional football for the St. Louis Gunners (1939), Chicago Cardinals (1940-41), and Washington Redskins (1941).
+Joseph Edward Beinor (November 16, 1917 – January 6, 1991) was an American professional football player who was a tackle in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish from 1935 to 1938 and professionally for the St. Louis Gunners (1939), Chicago Cardinals (1940-41), and Washington Redskins (1941).

 Earl years

 Beinor was born in 1917 in Harvey, Illinois.
 He attended Thornton Township High School where he played football and baseball and competed in swimming and track meets.
 He graduated in 1935.

 Notre Dame

 Beinor enrolled at the University of Notre Dame and played for the Fighting Irish football team from 1935 to 1938.
 As a sophomore, he was selected by the Newspaper Enterprise Association (NEA) to the 1936 All-Midwest football team.
 As a junior, he was selected by the NEA and All-America Board (AAB) as a first-team tackle on the 1937 All-America team.
 As a senior, he starred for the 1938 Notre Dame team that compiled an 8–1 record and was selected as national champion by the Dickinson System.
 Beinor was a unanimous first-team pick on the 1938 All-America team, receiving first-team honors from, among others, the AAB, Associated Press, United Press, Central Press, Collier's Weekly, NEA, International News Service, Liberty magazine, and The Sporting News.